CSAILVision/semantic-segmentation-pytorch/README.md

 ```
 - To choose which gpus to use, you can either do ```--gpus 0-7```, or ```--gpus 0,2,4,6```.

-You can start with our provided configurations, for example:
+For example, you can start with our provided configurations:

 * Train MobileNetV2dilated + C1_deepsup
 ```bash